ektabhowad1401-dot/Sales-Insights-Project-Power-BI-SQL/README.md

 - `Power BI/` – Contains the .pbix file
 - `Data/` – Sample Excel or CSV files used for the project

-## 🚀 How to Run the Project
-1. Clone the repo
-2. Open the `.pbix` file in Power BI Desktop
-3. Review and modify SQL or data sources if needed

 ## 📬 Contact
 **Ekta Bhowad**
  Email: ektabhowad1401@gmail.com